KEVIN-VN642/Fraudulent-Transaction-Detection-Model-with-Big-Data-PySpark/README.md

-# Building a model to detect fraudulent transactions using big data technology (Pyspark)
+# Building a model to detect fraudulent transactions using big data technology (PysparkML)

 ### Table of Contents
 1. [Introduction](#intro)